Detection of a specific color(blue here) using OpenCV with Python

 Explanation of Code:

 - Camera Settings: In order to perform runtime operations, the device’s web-camera is used.
 To capture a video, we need to create a VideoCapture object.
 Its argument can be either the device index or the name of a video file.
 The device index is just the number to specify which camera.
 Normally one camera will be connected, so we simply pass 0.
 You can select the second camera by passing 1 and so on.
 After that, you can capture frame-by-frame.
 But in the end, don’t forget to release the capture.
-Moreover, if anyone wants to apply this colour detection technique on any image it can be done with little modifications in the code which I’ll discuss later.
+Moreover, if anyone wants to apply this color detection technique on any image it can be done with little modifications in the code which I’ll discuss later.

 - Capturing frames: The infinite loop is used so that the web camera captures the frames in every instance and is open during the entire course of the program.